citycoins/governance/ccips/ccip-009/ccip-009-citycoins-vrf-v2.md

   - if no, it then:
     - fetches the on-chain VRF proof for the given block height
     - converts the lower 16 bytes into a uint
-    - saves the random integer to the `BlockRnd` map
+    - saves the random integer to the `RandomUintAtBlock` map
     - returns the random integer

 More information on Stacks block assembly and the VRF proof can be found in [SIP-005](https://github.com/stacksgov/sips/blob/main/sips/sip-005/sip-005-blocks-and-transactions.md#blocks).